 Topology and Landscape Experimentation

-Commonalities and Divides: Towards a culture of difference
+Commonalities and divides: toward a culture of difference

 Recognizing and fostering regional and cultural differences in landscapes will probably be the strongest challenge of this global age.
 As with the disappearance of species, countless cultural traditions related to landscape will disappear in coming decades due to the increased political, economic, and environmental pressures of globalization.
-Augustin Berque, a French geographer, reminds us of the very particular relationship that humans have with their natural environment, a relationship that differs strongly and symbolically from one society to another, from one language to the next.
-Berque defines this bond with nature as the “ecumene” and reminds us of the unfathomable differences between cultures of the Orient and the Occident, and North and South.
-The “ecumene” expresses, therefore, a society’s attachment to a particular landscape reality, an ontological predisposition towards nature, where the relationship to landscape is understood as a set of strong beliefs and signifiers.
+French geographer Augustin Berque reminds us of the very particular relationship that humans have with their natural environment, a relationship that differs strongly and symbolically from one society to another, from one language to the next.3 Berque defines this bond with nature as the ecumene and reminds us of the unfathomable differences between cultures of the Orient and the Occident, and the North and the South.
+The ecumene expresses, therefore, a society’s attachment to a particular landscape reality, an ontological predisposition toward nature, where the relationship to landscape is understood as a set of strong beliefs and signifiers.
 Our relationship to the world is the complex product of language, work, culture, and myth, and the idealized expression of this faith in nature often merges at the cusp of strong cultural divides, where things can barely be explained, let alone be sensed.
 Commonalities and environmental concerns will thus continue to face prevailing linguistic and cultural divides, nurturing strong distinctions and discrepancies between human societies.
 As cultures disappear, other hybrids will arise, underlining the prevalence of local lore over globalization, and each landscape will thus become an invitation to express a culture of difference in an act of superb creative defiance.

-The speech entitled „La Difficulté Croissante de Vivre Ensemble“ (“On The Growing Difficulty of Living Together”) was written and pronounced by Claude Levi Strauss in 2005 upon receiving the International Catalonia Prize.
+1. The speech, entitled „La difficulté croissante de vivre ensemble“ (“On the Growing Difficulty of Living Together”), was written and presented by Claude Lévi-Strauss in 2005 upon receiving the 17th International Prize of Catalonia.